jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Opening Our Evolutionary Potential

 Fortunately, one group is emerging from the technological landscape: a diverse community of makers, programmers, and designers in the open-source community.
 They embrace the constant effort and frequent failures that evolution demands.
-They are too focused on debugging, overcoming errors, and welcoming quality contributions to concern themselves with a person's genotype or phenotype.
+They are too focused on debugging, correcting errors, and welcoming quality contributions to concern themselves with a person's genotype or phenotype.

 Open-source contributors are examples for us all.
 They evolve solutions to real-life pains.
 That is why they have created many of your favorite tools, such as Wikipedia, Khan Academy, and the software underpinning the internet.
 These technologies are worth billions and provided free for anyone to use and adapt.
 Inspired by their character, this book is open-source distributed via Writebook, another open-source software program based on Ruby on Rails, an amazing technology that powers Basecamp, GitHub, Shopify, and thousands of other products.

 However, the open-source community is not perfect.
-It can be chronically under funded and projects often fragment.
+It can be chronically under funded and projects often fragment to their own detriment.
 Regardless, the community keeps innovating.
 That's why the future of the Internet Age, as outlined in the "Bumblebee Economics", does not require marches or a revolution.
-The seeds of this future are already in your hands.
+Because of the open-source community, if you hold a smartphone or laptop, the seeds of this future are already in your hands.
 You only need to adopt a new identity to realize your potential: a self-aware technological being improving its life through peaceful, gradual technological evolution.
 This concept required a name, hence the new term "techvolution."

 With this new paradigm, you can join the open-source community to develop and disseminate tools that identify the "black moths" in countless niches.
-Issues like increasing debt, declining health, rising living costs, heightened storm activity, and many others cannot be resolved until the individuals experiencing these physical pains can select the tools to solve them.
+Issues like increasing debt, declining health, rising living costs, heightened storm activity, and many others cannot be resolved until the individuals experiencing these physical pains can select the tools to solve them in the million of unique niches around the world.
 Open-source technologies are poised to provide customized solutions that are readily available to everyone, "black camouflage" for all, in a manner of speaking.

 And we are naturally equipped for this role.
 Researching this book joyously taught me how to look past ideological identities and connect with the individuals within.
 Our innate drive to learn and evolve shines brightly when we define ourselves by the future.
-So many times I would interview people, most would quickly share their passions for sewing custom clothes, optimizing 3D printers, or creating efficient home gardens.
+In the interviews I did, most people would quickly share their passions for sewing custom clothes, optimizing 3D printers, or creating efficient home gardens.
 A technological identity is already within us, right beside the music, heroes, and social groups we cherish.
-These identities need not change as we realize our dreams through technological progress.
+None of our current identities need not change as we realize our dreams through technological progress.

 However, until humanity intentionally accelerates the technological evolution we depend on, we remain like raccoons suffering through seemingly random restaurant closures and secured waste bins.
 Our list of problems includes job losses, business failures, psychological disorders, political animosity, civil wars, revolutions, and the cycles of imperial rise and fall.
 We mistakenly attribute these events to ideology when in reality, they stem from the unnoticed co-evolution, variation, and speciation of technological ecosystems, which occur continuously around us, indifferent to human-constructed identities, borders, and beliefs.

 Only a new identity will allow us to glimpse behind the curtain of evolution and learn to harness its powers, as we have already done in physics, chemistry, and medicine.
-The next step toward self-realization is to ask if we must cooperate like trees and squirrels do—and then, who are we competing against in the game of life?
+The next step toward self-realization is to ask if we must cooperate like trees and squirrels do—then, who are we competing against in the game of life?

 ## Chapter 1—Earth Is Chessboard: Here Are the Rules of the Game

 ### Introduction

-If we humans are to truly understand our place in the story of life, we must go on a journey starting with life's beginning.

-Techvolution challenges the dominant view that language and culture are what distinguish humans from other hominids.
-Instead, the book argues that our unparalleled ability to create and adapt tools has been the true driving force behind the evolutionary success or failure of human civilizations.
-Like our pre-science understanding of the cosmos, our ideologies were engrossing stories, and how made sense of our politics.
-Meanwhile, how well our technology advancement followed the rules of natural selection was deciding our fate.
-This book is about revealing what evolution is selecting when looking at humanity.

-To improve our progress, Techvolution grounds our political, economic, and social structures in the fundamental principles of innovation, adaptation, and co-evolution that govern technological change.
-This paradigm shift is key to shaping a more sustainable future.
+Consciously adopting a new identity requires a lot of understanding.
+No trickery or persuasion is allowed.
+To become truly self-aware means we need genuine foundations.

+Despite our tendency to combat, compete, against each other, life is not a competition.
+Nor is it truly the survival of the fittest.
+That perspective is from the vantage point of being a single lifeform.
+If life was about its creatures competing against each other, that would mean life is competing against itself, and what sense would that make?

+There are millions of species today, if our time on this planet was about competing against each other, why are there so many?
+Shouldn't there be less species as they each try to oust the others, like a game of king of the hill?

+There are so many species because life diversifies, because life is a team sport.
+No squirrel can grow its own nuts, like no tree can move to plant itself in so many different places.
+Lifeforms certainly compete to be alive, but they do not fight against each other.

+No species thrives because it defeats all others.
+Everyone must collaborate inside an ecosystem to harness the sources needed to pass on everyone's genes.

+Ultimately win the game against the environment.

+And we, who depend not to survive with what we were born with inside a biological ecosystem, need not compete against each other.
+Rather we need to hardness the technological ecosystem.

+The environment chooses winners.
+The creatures that can collect the most resources and procreate the most often live on.
+Thus, understanding our technological identity requires understanding what the environment is.
+For the lakes, rivers, mountains and sunshine we experience everyday are what we see.
+But these are themselves subject to laws of nature.

+On a lifeless planet, the environment are beautiful, if unappreciated, vistas.
+Once life arrives, the environment becomes a game board.

+And anyone who can survive lives on.

-Changing a paragidm is a lot of work.
-As we embark on our exploration of Techvolution, it is essential that we first understand the gameboard in which we play.
+As we embark on our exploration of Techvolution, it is essential that we first understand the game board in which we play.
 As science has taught us, there are fundamental forces and laws in our world and universe.
-For just as a game of chess is played upon a board with predetermined rules, the evolution of life on Earth has unfolded within the constraints of the physical and chemical laws that govern our universe.
+For just as a game of chess is played upon a board with predetermined rules, the evolution of life on Earth has unfolded within the constraints of the natural laws that govern our universe.

-These laws of nature, forged in the crucible of the Big Bang and refined over billions of years, have served as the immutable gameboard upon which the drama of life has played out.
-From the gravitational pull that coalesced the primordial dust into planets, to the chemical reactions that gave rise to the first organic molecules, the physical and chemical underpinnings of our world have been the unyielding framework upon which all subsequent biological and technological development has been built.
+These laws of nature, from the gravitational pull of physics and to the combustion of chemistry, from the rise of mountains of geology to the growth of cells of biology, these laws underpin our world have been the unyielding framework upon which all subsequent biological and technological development has been built.

-It is only by grasping the significance of this foundational "gameboard" that we can truly appreciate the remarkable journey of life's evolution, and the ways in which humanity has sought to harness and manipulate these natural laws to our own ends.
+It is only by grasping the significance of this foundational "game board" that we can truly appreciate the remarkable journey of life's evolution, and the ways in which humanity has sought to harness and manipulate these natural laws to our own ends.
 For just as a chess master must intimately understand the rules and mechanics of the game, so too must we delve into the depths of physics and chemistry if we are to unravel the mysteries of Techvolution.

 In the pages that follow, we will lay the groundwork for comprehending the remarkable story of how life, and ultimately human civilization, has emerged and evolved within the constraints of the natural world.
+It's important to note the process of understanding has its own story.
+First we understood the world with our senses, brains, and perhaps simple tools.
+Slowly as tools improved, we transitioned from mysticism, to attempts of understanding, then to real understanding with scientific instruments and the scientific method.

 So let us begin our journey by peering back through the mists of time, to a world still in its infancy.
 For it is here, in the crucible of this ancient Earth, that the seeds of our existence started.